 In recent years with the rise of social media, I’ve seen many a restaurant create a staged food area.
 Cooked and plated dishes from the menu, showcased in a well lit (preferably by natural night) area.
 This allows guests to take great pictures of your food, rather than hustle and trade for plates and space on their own table.
 This might not be appropriate for your menu/event, but if it is, I can’t recommend it enough.
-Some of my best food photography comes from thoughtful staged food.
-And on the Internet, great food shots sell.
+Some of my best food photography comes from thoughtfully staged food.
+And on the Internet, great food pictures sell.
 Help me, help you.

 Ditch the paper

 I still find that people thrust printed media kits in my direction at all manner of events.
 I’ll be honest, I can count on one hand in fifteen years how often Ive referred to one.
 If I need details I’ll ask.
 I’ll check your website, ask your PR team questions, look up items on social media.
-Your press kit is a waste of space that probably hit the recycle can the moment I got home.
+Your press kit is a waste of trees that probably hits the recycle can the moment I got home.